Skip to content

 Being authentic doesn’t require you to open up to everyone about everything.
 It simply means that the part of yourself you choose to show is sincere, steady, and true to who you are.

 When you live that way, you build trust.
 You build peace.
-And most of all, you build a life that actually feels like your own.
+And most of all, you make a life that feels like your own.